SoSeDiKs-Universe/sosediks-universe.github.io/wiki/misc/item_changes_en.md

 ### {% href_link 🌈 | Immersive dyes %}
 Dyes can be applied onto dyeable items in {% symlink item_frame, Item Frames %} with {% game_action use %}.

+{% symlink shulker_open, Shulkers %} can be dyed.

+When possible, {% symlink paper, Paper %} will remove the color.

 ## {% href_link 🧩 | Miscellaneous %}